Introduction

 This point changes the logic of investing because it shifts the center of wealth ambition.
 Growth stops depending only on “how much” the portfolio yields over a short interval and starts depending also on “for how long” it can remain functional, funded, and reinvested.
 In other words, a long-term portfolio is not strong only when it captures return.
 It is strong when it can keep the accumulation process alive long enough for return to multiply upon itself.
 Vanguard notes that reinvesting dividends can drive growth over time, and Fidelity emphasizes that consistent contributions tend to amplify the potential of compounding.

-In real life, this matters especially for women because wealth time does not always move in a straight line.
+This can matter especially for women because wealth time does not always move in a straight line.
 Trajectories marked by pauses, income reorganizations, caregiving, and restarts require the portfolio to be not only profitable in theory, but sustainable in time.
 In that context, bonds, funds, and ETFs become relevant not only because of their diversification function, but because they can help keep the portfolio structure active through different cycles.
 Time only works in favor of wealth when there is an architecture capable of staying invested.
 Without continuity, return becomes an episode; with continuity, it begins to become wealth.

-That is why time matters as much as return.
+Time therefore matters as much as return.
 It is not an additional detail of the strategy.
 It is the gear that allows growth, reinvestment, and discipline to leave the realm of intention and become real accumulation.
 And that difference is central to understanding why durable wealth rarely arises only from good assets.
 It arises from good assets placed inside a structure that withstands time.

 How consistency and reinvestment turn modest progress into meaningful wealth